joshndala/joshndala/README.md

 🎓 Computer Science graduate from the University of British Columbia

-💻 Software Developer and Data Scientist
+💻 Software Developer and ML Engineer

 🤖 Passionate about Machine Learning, AI, and Data Analysis